geraldonovais/UML-Class-Diagram/README.md

 Examples:

-* Customer and Order: A Customer places multiple Orders, and each Order is associated with a Customer.
+* _Customer_ and _Order_: A Customer places multiple Orders, and each Order is associated with a Customer.
-* Teacher and Student: A Teacher teaches multiple Students, and each Student is associated with a Teacher.
+* _Teacher_ and _Student_: A Teacher teaches multiple Students, and each Student is associated with a Teacher.
-* Doctor and Patient: A Doctor can have multiple Patients, and each Patient can be associated with multiple Doctors for different health issues.
+* _Doctor_ and _Patient_: A Doctor can have multiple Patients, and each Patient can be associated with multiple Doctors for different health issues.

 ### 2. Aggregation